upul/Aurora/README.md

 ### Acknowledgement

 It all started with [CSE 599G1: Deep Learning System Design](http://dlsys.cs.washington.edu/) course.
 This course really helped me to understand fundamentals of Deep Learning System design.
-My answers to the two programming assignments of the [CSE 599G1](http://dlsys.cs.washington.edu/) was the foundation of the Aurora library.
+My answers to the two programming assignments of [CSE 599G1](http://dlsys.cs.washington.edu/) was the foundation of Aurora library.
 So I would also like to acknowledge with much appreciation the instructors and teaching assistants of the  [SE 599G1](http://dlsys.cs.washington.edu/) course.

 ### References.